vrann/m2graphql/README.md

 - `bin/magento module:enable Magento_GraphQL`
 - `bin/magento setup:upgrade`

+3. Verify that it works

+- in the browser, go to the `http://magento-base-url/graphql` and you expected to see properly formed JSON document

 ## Usage

 The easiest way to try GraphQL API is to install Graph<i>i</i>QL user interface either as [app](https://github.com/skevy/graphiql-app) or [Chrome ChromeiQL extension](https://chrome.google.com/webstore/detail/chromeiql/fkkiamalmpiidkljmicmjfbieiclmeij) to the browser.
 The [Appolo Client DevTools](https://github.com/apollographql/apollo-client-devtools) allows to install developer tools in the Chrome console.